sansin5982/Statistics-with-R/chapters/Correlation.md

 -   *r* = −1 indicates a perfect negative correlation,
 -   *r* = 0 indicates no correlation,
 -   *r* = 1 indicates a perfect positive correlation.

+To perform a correlation analysis, we first must collect data on the two variables of interest.
+Once we have the data, we can calculate the correlation coefficient using R.

+For example, suppose we want to examine the relationship between a person’s age and their cholesterol level.
+We collect data on 100 individuals and obtained the following data:

 ## Example Dataset